Symmetrization of advection-diffusion operators: Point and Lie Transforms

 Note that, at order ${\mathcal{O}}(\kappa^2)$ and higher, a variety of terms appears, including commutators that involve not only $f$, $B$ and $L$, but also $\Delta$ and $L$.
 Our aim is to choose $\phi$ and $L$ in a manner that the equation for $w$ involves only self-adjoint operators.
 Since $B$ is skew-symmetric and $L$ is symmetric, one can easily verify that $[B,L]$ is symmetric.
 On the other hand, $[f,L]$ will be skew-symmetric and $\left[[f,L],L\right]$ will be symmetric.
 Therefore, at leading order in the expansion using $\kappa$ as small parameter, in order to balance the skew-symmetric operators in a manner that their influence on the evolution of $w$ vanishes, we require

 Assuming that we were able to find a $\phi$ and an operator $L$ such that the balance (\ref{gradient_balance}) of gradients is satisfied, the resulting equation for $w$ becomes

 where we have omitted higher order terms.
+If we denote the evolution operator of $w$ by ${\mathcal{W}}$ and the Lie-transform by ${\mathcal{L}}$, we can illustrate the method by the following diagram:

 Note that, in general, the commutator $[B,L]$ will not vanish and $A$ will not be a Schr{\"o}dinger operator.
 By construction, however, $[B,L]$ is symmetric and hence $A$ will be symmetric.
 In order to satisfy symmetry requirements at higher orders in the expansion in $\kappa$, it is also possible to expand $\phi$ and $L$ in an asymptotic series as

 in order to derive a hierarchy of equations for $\phi_k$ and $L_k$.
 In this paper, however, we will only consider expansions up to $\mathcal{O}(\kappa^2)$.

 So far, the only requirement we have imposed on the operator $L$ is its symmetry, $L=L^+$.
 Note that, at this stage, we have not imposed any conditions on the function $\phi$, so that there is great freedom in the choice of $L$ and $\phi$.
 The assumption $L=L^+$ can also be modified, to e.g. $L=-L^+$, or dropped entirely by writing $L=L_s+L_a$ where $L_s$ denotes the symmetric and $L_a$ the skew-symmetric part.
 This will change the condition for balancing the gradients in (\ref{gradient_balance}).
 In this paper, we are restricting our attention to the symmetric case.